 Currently, only 10 to 12 percent of people who experience a SCA outside the hospital survive.
 That’s just a fraction of the survival rate possible if more people knew how to administer cardiopulmonary resuscitation (CPR) and if defibrillation was administered within minutes.

 While historically thought to be an adult problem, SCA does affect children.
 Thousands of children die every year from SCA but could have been saved through timely intervention.
-We spoke with Victoria Vetter, MD, MPH, a cardiologist in the Cardiac Center and Medical Director of the Youth Heart Watch program at Children’s Hospital of Philadelphia (CHOP), and Zane Schultz, program coordinator of the Youth Heart Watch program, for more information.
+We spoke with Victoria Vetter, MD, MPH, a cardiologist in the Cardiac Center and Medical Director of the Youth Heart Watch program at Children’s Hospital of Philadelphia (CHOP), and Lindsey Flanagan, program coordinator of the Youth Heart Watch program, for more information.

 What should you do if a child, a teen or an adult becomes unresponsive and is not breathing?
 They might be lying still or shaking, as if having a seizure.